axelmm/ufront-iso/README.md

 ufront-iso
 ==========

-Playground to learn [UFront](https://github.com/ufront) and to find out what's possible when it comes to isometric solutions (same code on client and server).
+Playground to learn [UFront](https://github.com/ufront) and to find out what's possible when it comes to isomorphic solutions (same code on client and server).

 DISCLAIMER: Don't expect anyting but basic experiments here.
 For the fun of learning and Haxing!